usnistgov/ARIAC/docs/competition/challenges.rst

 -----------------------------

-To detect a sensor blackout the CCS needs a subscriber to the topic :red:`/ariac/sensor_health`.
-The message type for this topic is `Sensors.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/Sensors.msg>`_.
+To detect a sensor blackout the CCS needs a subscriber to the topic :red:`/ariac/sensor_health` (`Sensors.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/Sensors.msg>`_).
 The message contains Boolean-type fields which provide information on the health of each sensor type.
 A ``true`` value indicates that all sensors of a type are healthy (they are publishing to topics) and a ``false`` value indicates that all sensors of a type are malfunctioning (they are not publishing to topics).